eurymarcpinedasuhi-an24-max/Student-Notes-and-Reminders-App/README.md

 - Create and manage notes with titles and content
 - Set reminders with date and time
-- Persistent storage using JSON file
+- Storage using JSON file
 - Automatic reminder alerts
 - Mark reminders as done
 - Reschedule reminders